JanOstrowka/tuya-ble/README.md

   + Irrigation computer (product_id '6pahkcau')

 ## Support project

-I am working on this integration in Ukraine.
-Our country was subjected to brutal aggression by Russia.
+PlusPlus-ua has been working on this integration from Ukraine.
+His country was subjected to brutal aggression by Russia.
 The war still continues.
-The capital of Ukraine - Kyiv, where I live, and many other cities and villages are constantly under threat of rocket attacks.
-Our air defense forces are doing wonders, but they also need support.
-So if you want to help the development of this integration, donate some money and I will spend it to support our air defense.
+The capital of Ukraine - Kyiv, where he lives, and many other cities and villages are constantly under threat of rocket attacks.
+His air defense forces are doing wonders, but they also need support.
+So if you want to help, donate some money and PlusPlus-ua will spend it to support his air defense.
 <br><br>
 <p align="center">
   <a href="https://www.buymeacoffee.com/3PaK6lXr4l"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy me an air defense"></a>